MystenLabs/sui/sdk/dapp-kit/README.md

 }
 ```

-## Using UI components to connect and manage wallet accounts
+## Using UI components to connect to a wallet

 The dApp Kit provides a set of flexible UI components that can be used to connect and manage wallet
 accounts from your dApp.
 The components are built on top of [Radix UI](radix-ui.com/primitives) and